-Coach’s Corner is a blog dedicated to providing fresh ideas for your practice.
+Coach’s Corner is a monthly DIEEC blog dedicated to providing fresh ideas for your practice.
 Meghan Julia Pallante is our featured blogger and provides new content on a monthly basis.

-Meghan has been a Technical Assistant at DIEEC for ten years and holds a master’s degree from the University of Delaware Human Development and Family Studies.
+Meghan has been a technical assistant at DIEEC for ten years and holds a master’s degree from the University of Delaware in Human Development and Family Studies.